-A consequence of the development of the theory of innovation was the theory of clusters.
-Its development and research in the field of industrial and innovation clusters were carried out by such scientists as H. Schmitz, D. Audrech, M. Feldman, R. Voyer, C. Tiffin, B. Preissl, and others.
+A consequence of developing the theory of innovation was the theory of clusters.
+Its development and research in industrial and innovation clusters were carried out by such scientists as H. Schmitz, D. Audrech, M. Feldman, R. Voyer, C. Tiffin, B. Preissl, and others.